 Sections 3 & 4-Requirements.
 Sections 3 and 4 provide arbitration administrators with two different options when a respondent fails to pay fees required by the administrator's rules or demanded by the administrator.
 First, the administrator may administer the arbitration promptly and in accordance with its normal procedures.
-Second, under Section 3, the administrator may refuse to administer the arbitration and provide the employee or consumer with a letter stating that the forum is unavailable and thereby entitling
+Second, under Section 3, the administrator may refuse to administer the arbitration and provide the employee or consumer with a letter stating that the forum is unavailable and thereby entitling the employee or consumer to file her claims in a public forum.
+Under Section 4, in the event the arbitration proceeding has already initiated, instead of asking the consumer or employee to start all over again in court, the provision provides that an award will be issued in the consumer's or employee's favor if the defendant fails to properly participate in the proceeding.
+Note that Section 3 addresses the common problem, particularly in AAA arbitrations, of respondents failing to pay or delaying in paying fees required to initiate the arbitration.
+Section 4 addresses a much less common problem, but a problem that could arise if arbitration administrators sought to evade the requirements of Section 3 by initiating the arbitration but then terminating it while it is pending before the arbitrator because of a failure to pay fees or costs.

-140 An attorney who represents consumers bringing claims against predatory auto dealers and lenders recounted the following story about the American Arbitration Association's (AAA) failure to follow its own rules requiring the business to pay fees in a timely manner and refusing to administer an arbitration if the arbitration clause is not registered with AAA.
-See American Arbitration Association, Consumer Arbitration Rules, R-12, available at https://www.adr.org/aaa/ShowProperty?nodeId=/UCM/ADRSTAGE2021425&revision=latestrel eased.
+An attorney who represents consumers bringing claims against predatory auto dealers and lenders recounted the following story about the American Arbitration Association's (AAA) failure to follow its own rules requiring the business to pay fees in a timely manner and refusing to administer an arbitration if the arbitration clause is not registered with AAA.
+See American Arbitration Association, Consumer Arbitration Rules, R-12, available at www.adr.org.

 We filed a YoYo car sale case against a car dealer where dealer kept the down payment and repo'd the car.
 Car dealer hires a known automobile dealer defense firm who for the first time provides my client with a copy the arbitration agreement she signed right before discovery is due.
 I don't think we can win against it, so I call the other attorney and we agree to file a joint motion to stay the case compel arbitration to save time rather than waiting two months for a hearing date that I know I will lose.
 It is with AAA, so I file under the consumer rules.
 AAA takes approximately 90 days before contacting the dealer.
 Car dealer has not had the arbitration agreement previously approved with AAA and does not pay the fees so case gets dismissed-another couple of months.
 We file a motion with the Court to lift the stay and deem arbitration waived.
 Court sets it for a hearing a month and a half out.
 Shortly before hearing, dealer pays the \$250.00 to get AAA to approve the Arbitration and gets a letter from them saying they will now agree to hear cases involving the dealer.
 Court denies our motion and makes us start over from the beginning after almost a Year has passed!
 Email to David Seligman, Oct.
 29, 2015 (on file with author).